jocelyn-ong/jocelyn-ong.github.io-old/_pages/about.md

 I'm a Singaporean taking a short break from work and exploring the United States of America.
 I used part of this time to enroll in the two data science courses (above) and learn more about the field.
 Currently, I'm doing a lot of self learning after the courses to ensure that I keep my skills sharp and also to learn about more advanced tools that the courses didn't cover.

-This blog is for write-ups of my projects from the Immersive, insights gained during my data science journey, and I've also recently started a series on data science notes.
-I hope you enjoy reading them!

 [Read more about how I started my data science journey!](https://jocelyn-ong.github.io/hello-data-science/){:target='_blank'}